 For a longer walk, proceed to Town Brook Park, and cross the wooden bridge at the foot of Jenney Pond, to Willard Place.
 Look for the short path that leads to Newfield Street and the Holmes Playground.
 Continue past the playground, to the left, to find Town Brook Trail, which runs along the edge of Town Brook for another 1/3 mile, to Billington Street Park, and beyond.
 This trail was originally part of the Native American pathway known as the Namassakeeset Trail.

 You can also continue your walk in the opposite direction, passing through Brewster Gardens, crossing Water Street, and proceeding through Pilgrim Memorial State Park, along the waterfront, to the Plymouth Harbor Jetty.

 The pond at Town Brook Park is known as Jenney Pond, Poorhouse Pond, and Alms House Pond (Plymouth’s poor house was once located on site).
 Please do not feed the waterfowl.

 Town Brook finds its source in the 269-acre freshwater pond known as the Billington Sea, and flows for 1.5 miles through several small ponds before emptying into Plymouth Harbor.

 Town Brook is home to a herring run on the rebound!
 Every spring, thousands of alewife herring swim upstream, en route to their spawning grounds in the Billington Sea.
 In 2003, about 7,000 herring were counted here.
 In 2016, there were nearly 200,000!
-This is thanks largely to the removal of four local dams that impeded fish passage.
+This is thanks largely to the removal of five local dams that impeded fish passage.